 Compared to the rest of the country, citizens of Fort Irwin spend much less time in their cars: on average, their commute to work is only 8.95 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.

-Being a small town, Fort Irwin does not have a public transit system used by locals to get to and from work.
+Fort Irwin is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The overall education level of Fort Irwin is somewhat higher than in the average US city of 21.84%: 28.93% of adults 25 and older in the town have at least a bachelor's degree.